 I was sketching out a piece on Orwell in the 1930s, and how he had to get along with the Commies to preserve his literary viability.
 So he posed as a man of the Left without quite being a full Fellow Traveler to the Reds.
 This took some ruses and finesse.
 When he went to fight in Spain he joined one of most obscure, ill-equipped factions fighting for the “Republican” side.
-That was the POUM, an affiliate of the International Labour Party in Britain (and another low-efficacy operation, although one of its founders had been Keir Hardie).
+That was the POUM, an affiliate of the Independent Labour Party in Britain (and another low-efficacy operation, although one of its founders had been Keir Hardie, and such luminaries as Aneurin Bevan had belonged).
 POUM and ILP were known in those as “anarcho-syndicalist” in orientation.
 That is, eccentrically leftist.
 They provided a refuge for people like Orwell who didn’t like the Stalinists but didn’t wish to be in open opposition to them.

 While batting these ideas around, I recalled a piece that I read in The New Yorker years ago, a very funny memoir by the (now late) poet Elizabeth Bishop.
 After Vassar, in the early 30s, she worked for some low-rent “literary” operation (actually a writing school) near Columbus Circle.
 A co-worker was a brash obnoxious Jewess who was always trying to get her to join the Party.
 Elizabeth begged off, saying she was an anarchist, actually.
 So they had political arguments, and Elizabeth found herself going down to the NYPL main branch in the evening, reading up on anarchism so as to preserve her cover.